-Also see "Rear Safety Belt Comfort Guides" under Lap-Shoulder Belt on page 1-22.
+Also see "Rear Safety Belt Comfort Guides" under Lap-Shoulder Belt on page 1-23.

-According to accident statistics, children and infants are safer when properly restrained in the rear seating positions than in the front seating positions.
+According to accident statistics, children and infants are safer when properly restrained in a child restraint system or infant restraint system secured in a rear seating position.